bsalimi/dsc100-wi25/README.md

 **Note:** Office hours will be held via Zoom (link can be found on the Canvas calendar - will be updated soon).

-Babak Salimi: Tuesdays at 4p-5p
+Babak Salimi: Wednesday at 2p-3p

 Shruti Sawant: Fridays at 2p-3p